-As the region's most preferred orthopedic practice, our hip doctors at Appalachian Orthopedics are dedicated to providing expert care for patients with hip injuries and conditions in Bristol, Johnson City, Kingsport, and the surrounding areas.
+Our hip doctors at Appalachian Orthopedics are dedicated to providing expert care for patients with hip injuries and conditions in Abingdon, Bristol, Johnson City, and the surrounding areas.

 Hip doctors are medical specialists who treat patients with a wide variety of injuries and conditions that affect the hip joint.
 These orthopedic doctors have knowledge that allows them to understand and offer treatments that can help restore a patient to better health, greater mobility, and reduced hip pain.
 As they perform an exam on a patient, they may also examine other bones and joints, such as the knee.
 That is because hip problems can sometimes be felt in the knee as well as the groin and down the front of the leg.